donalfenwick/Swashbuckle.SwaggerToPostman/README.md

 This json document can be imported into the postman client application providing pre-populated requests for any api controllers included in the swagger doc schema.

 ### Instalation
-**Note: This plugin requires that swashbuckle is first installed and configured in your aspnet core project**
+**Note: This plugin will install swashbuckle as a dependency and requires that you also configure it within your aspnet core project**

+1. Install the latest version from [here on nuget](https://www.nuget.org/packages/Swashbuckle.SwaggerToPostman) **NOTE: This is an alpha version**

-1. Call the services.AddSwaggerToPostman() extension method in the ConfigureServices method of your applications Startup.cs after the services.AddSwaggerGen() is called for the Swashbuckle library.
+2. Call the services.AddSwaggerToPostman() extension method in the ConfigureServices method of your applications Startup.cs after the services.AddSwaggerGen() is called for the Swashbuckle library.
 This will register the required types in the applications DI container.
 ```
   public void ConfigureServices(IServiceCollection services)